 Changes and their origins shall be possible to be tracked just as today; Forge/Git will even improve the traceability of changes.

-Technical specification changes can still be tracked as the TS will contain the Change history Annex (as today) listing changes, reason for each change and associated documents.
+Technical specification changes can still be tracked as each TS will contain the Change history Annex listing changes with date, CR number, associated documents and a short description for the change - just as today.

 CR documents can still be tracked, as CRs will be stored as today; they can be tracked via the 3GPP website.
 CR documents proposing code changes will keep long-lived links to code changes in Forge.
 The Forge links and the Forge Merge Requests will be available in the long term.